angular-sanctuary/learn-angular/src/content/docs/practical-course/display-tasks/task-interface.md

 ## Interface usage

-Now that we have created the `Task` interface, we can use it in our application.

-Now that we have created the `Task` interface and used it in our application, we can populate it with data.
+You now want to use this task interface in your application.

+You will create a local variable in your component class to store the tasks.

+#### Instructions

-Open the `src/app/task-list.component.ts` file.
+1. Open the `src/app/task-list.component.ts` file.

-Add the following code to the file:
+2. Add the following code to the file:

 ```typescript ins={"Import the task interface": 3-4} ins={"Add the tasks variable": 13-23}
 // task-list.component.ts